 - Generate and use data to enhance quality of care

 - Empower LGBT people with knowledge on their rights

-This programme is funded by EJAF, and comprised of 15 consortium members including: Frontline AIDS (Consortium Lead), SMUG, Health Gap, Hope Mbale, SPECTRUM, FARUG, FEM Alliance , TEU, ERWEO, Youth On Rock, HRAPF, VINACEF, COPTEC, Alive Medical Services, TASO and CHAU.
+This programme is funded by EJAF, and comprised of 15 consortium members including: Frontline AIDS (Consortium Lead), SMUG, Health Gap, Hope Mbale, SPECTRUM, FARUG, FEM Alliance , TEU, ERWEO, Youth On Rock, HRAPF, VINACEF, COPTEC, Alive Medical Services, and TASO.

 - 6,229 people with HIV testing

 - 325 people who now know their HIV-positive status